AcalaNetwork/EuphratesDoc/how-to-guides/setup-wallet/README.md

 ### Pre-requisites

-1. Ethereum wallet e.g. Metamask with an account not bound to any Polkadot/Substrate account.  ([Create a MetaMask Wallet](https://support.metamask.io/hc/en-us/articles/360015489531-Getting-started-with-MetaMask), [create an additional account in the Wallet](https://support.metamask.io/hc/en-us/articles/360015289452-How-to-create-an-additional-account-in-your-wallet))
+1. Ethereum wallet e.g. MetaMask with an account not bound to any Polkadot/Substrate account.  ([Create a MetaMask Wallet](https://support.metamask.io/hc/en-us/articles/360015489531-Getting-started-with-MetaMask), [create an additional account in the Wallet](https://support.metamask.io/hc/en-us/articles/360015289452-How-to-create-an-additional-account-in-your-wallet))
-2. Substrate Wallets e.g. Polkadot{js}, Talisman, Subwallet with an account not bound to any Ethereum account. ([Create a Substrate Wallet](https://wiki.acala.network/get-started/acala-network/acala-account/account-generation))
+2. Substrate Wallets e.g. SubWallet, Talisman, Polkadot{.js} with an account not bound to any Ethereum account. ([Create a Substrate Wallet](https://wiki.acala.network/get-started/acala-network/acala-account/account-generation))
 3. ACA in your Substrate Wallet to pay for transaction fees ([Fund Your Substrate Wallet](https://wiki.acala.network/integrate/integration/token-transfer))

 ### Set up a Unified Account

-To enable Unified Account and use Acala EVM+, you will
+To enable Unified Account and use Acala EVM+, follow these steps:

 1. Login with a supported Ethereum wallet e.g. MetaMask, Wallet Connect
-2. Login (once) with a Polkadot/Substrate wallet e.g. Polkadot{js}, Talisman, Subwallet
+2. Login (once) with a Polkadot/Substrate wallet e.g. SubWallet, Talisman, Polkadot{.js}
 3. Sign a transaction to bind the two accounts

 ### Step-by-Step Guide